Syllo/LetItBench/README.md

 Benchmarks
 ----------

+### Benchmarks configuration

-The benchmarks configuration resides in the `LetItB/benchmarks_configuration` folder.
+The benchmarks configuration resides in the `LetItBench/benchmarks_configuration` folder.
 This folder contains:

 - `MasterConfig.cmake`